-Installing Apple’s iOS 11.4 beta might be tempting, but most iPhone and iPad users should stay put on an official version of iOS 11.
+Installing Apple’s iOS 11.4 beta might seem like a good idea, but most iPhone and iPad users should stay put on an official version of iOS 11.

 The iOS 11.4 update is live for developers and those enrolled in Apple’s Beta Software Program.
 The Beta Software Program allows anyone with a working Apple ID to try pre-release software for free.